-Since the HPV vaccine was introduced in 2017 for boys and 2008 for girls, there has been substantial decreases in HPV infections and cervical precancers.
+Since the HPV vaccine was introduced in Aotearoa New Zealand in 2017 for boys and 2008 for girls, there has been substantial decreases in HPV infections and cervical pre-cancers.
 It is expected that in time, we will see significant reductions in other HPV-related cancers, as demonstrated in clinical trials and vaccinated populations overseas.